Theoretical and experimental status of rare charm decays: Experimental searches for rare and forbidden decay modes

 \subsection{Studies of semi-leptonic baryonic decays}

 The most recent searches for rare baryonic decays are restricted to decays of $\Lambda_c$ baryons decaying into a pair of leptons accompanied by a (anti)proton.
-While the world's best limits on the dielectron decay $\Lambda_c \to p \,\ep \en$, as well as LFV and LNV decays have been set in the order $(2.7 - 19.0)\times10^{-6}$ by \babar already in 2011~\cite{Lees:2011hb}, \lhcb has investigated decays into two muons and a proton in the year 2018 using \proton\proton collision data corresponding to 3\invfb~\cite{Aaij:2017nsd}.
+While the world's best limits on the dielectron decay $\Lambda_c \to p\ep \en$, as well as LFV and LNV decays have been set in the order $(2.7-19.0)\times10^{-6}$ by \babar already in 2011\cite{Lees:2011hb}, \lhcb has investigated decays into two muons and a proton in the year 2018 using \proton\proton collision data corresponding to 3\invfb\cite{Aaij:2017nsd}.
 The new limit

 improves the previous result on the branching fraction in the non-resonant region of dimuon mass by more than two orders of magnitude.
-Ranges $\pm\, 40\mevcc$ around the known $\omega$ and $\phi$ meson masses have been vetoed.
+Ranges $\pm 40\mevcc$ around the known $\omega$ and $\phi$ meson masses have been vetoed.
 The result reveals the capability of \lhcb to make significant contributions in investigations of baryonic decays.

-In addition, a significant signal of $13.2\pm4.3$ candidates has been observed at the $\Lambda_c$ mass in the region of dimuon mass around the $\omega$ mass with a significance of 5$\,\sigma$, which could open the possibility to study angular distributions in the resonance-dominated regions in the near future.
-The branching fraction of the decay $\Lambda_c \to \proton\, [\mup\mun]_\omega$ in the region [$759,805$]\mevcc of dimuon mass has been measured to be~\cite{Aaij:2017nsd}
+In addition, a significant signal of $13.2\pm4.3$ candidates has been observed at the $\Lambda_c$ mass in the region of dimuon mass around the $\omega$ mass with a significance of $5\sigma$, which could open the possibility to study angular distributions in the resonance-dominated regions in the near future.
+The branching fraction of the decay $\Lambda_c \to \proton[\mup\mun]_\omega$ in the region [759,\,805]\mevcc of dimuon mass has been measured to be\cite{Aaij:2017nsd}

-where the uncertainties are statistical, systematic and due to the limited knowledge of the normalisation branching fraction, respectively.
-The resonant decay mode proceeding through an intermediate $\phi$ meson $\Lambda_c \to \proton \,[\mup\mun]_\phi$ has been used as normalisation, using the known branching fractions of the decays $\Lambda_c \to \proton \,\phi$ and $\phi \to \mup\mun$.
+where the uncertainties are statistical, systematic and due to the limited knowledge of the normalization branching fraction, respectively.
+The resonant decay mode proceeding through an intermediate $\phi$ meson $\Lambda_c \to \proton [\mup\mun]_\phi$ has been used as normalization, using the known branching fractions of the decays $\Lambda_c \to \proton\phi$ and $\phi \to \mup\mun$.